-Leader I ask your prayers for God's people throughout the world; For our Presiding Bishop, Michael; our Bishop, Lucinda; for this gathering; and for all ministers and people.
+Leader I ask your prayers for God's people throughout the world; For our Presiding ministers and people.

+Bishop, Michael; our Bishop, Lucinda; for this gathering; and for all and for the well-being of all people.

 Pray for the Church.